Naomi Girma: International career

-Girma played for the United States under-17, United States under-19 and United States under-20 teams.
-She captained the under-20 team.
-In December 2020, Girma was voted the 2020 U.S. Soccer Young Female Player of the Year.
+Girma has competed on the United States under-17, under-19 and under-20 and senior national teams.
+She captained the under-20 team to win the 2020 CONCACAF Women's U-20 Championship under head coach Laura Harvey.
+In December 2020, Girma won the 2020 U.S. Soccer Young Female Player of the Year award.

 Girma received her first call-up to the United States senior team in December 2019 but had to withdraw due to injury.
 She was called up again in October 2020.
 She debuted for the senior national team on April 12, 2022, in an international friendly against Uzbekistan.
 She also appeared in the 2022 CONCACAF W Championship, and registered an assist on a goal by Sophia Smith against Jamaica during the tournament.